Local Optimality of Dictator Functions with Applications to Courtade--Kumar and Li--M\'edard Conjectures: Introduction

 \subsection{Organization}

 This paper is organized as follows.
 In Section 2, we introduce majorization theory.
 In Section 3, we investigate the majorization for noise operators.
-In Section 4, we provide bounds on the $\Phi$-stability which show that the dictator functions locally maximize the $\Phi$-stability.
-In Section 5, we apply our bounds on the $\Phi$-stability to improve our previous bound on the Courtade--Kumar conjecture.
+In Section 4, we investigate the local optimality of dictator functions in maximizing the $\Phi$-stability.
+In Section 5, we focus on the $q$-stability and investigate the global optimality of dictator functions in maximizing the $q$-stability.
+We improve our previous bounds on the Courtade--Kumar conjecture and the Li--M\'edard conjecture.
 In Section 6, we extend our bounds on the $\Phi$-stability to arbitrary Boolean functions and also to the Gaussian setting.
-The proofs for our results are provided in Sections 7-9.
+The proofs of our results are provided in Appendices A-H.